ebellocchia/bip_utils/README.md

 - IRIS Network (Cosmos SDK)
 - Terra (Cosmos SDK)
 - Binance Chain (Cosmos SDK)
-- Binance Smart Chain (and, therefore, all related tokens)
+- Binance Smart Chain
-- Avalanche (all the three chains)
+- Avalanche (all the 3 chains)
-- Polygon (and, therefore, all related tokens)
+- Polygon
-- Fantom Opera (and, therefore, all related tokens)
+- Fantom Opera
-- Harmony One (and, therefore, all related tokens)
+- Harmony One
-- Huobi Heco Chain (and, therefore, all related tokens)
+- Huobi Heco Chain
-- OKEx Chain (and, therefore, all related tokens)
+- OKEx Chain

+Clearly, for those coins that support Smart Contrats (e.g. Ethereum, Tron, Avalanche, ...), the generated addresses are valid for all the related tokens.

 ## Install the package